Civil

 Both committees approved increases above the President’s request: $25.04 billion in the House ($240 million above the request), $24.837 billion in the Senate ($35.8 million above the request).

 However, the final FY2022 appropriations bill, which passed the House on March 9, 2022 and the Senate the next day, allocated less: $24.041 billion.
 That is a reduction of $760 million from the request, but still a $770 million increase over FY2021.
 No major changes were made to the request other than requiring NASA to continue funding SOFIA.
-Congress specified $85.2 million for the program and since it did not add that money, the agency will have to cover the cost by taking reductions elsewhere.
+Congress specified $85.2 million for the program and since it did not add that money, the agency had to cover the cost by taking reductions elsewhere.

 For FY2023, Biden requested another substantial increase for NASA, $25.974 billion compared to the $24.041 billion in FY2022.
 Congress approved an increase, but not that much: $25.384 billion.